diesel-rs/diesel/guide_drafts/trait_derives.md

    |                                 ^^^ the trait `diesel::query_builder::AsChangeset` is not implemented for `&diesel_demo_cli::models::IgnoreFieldsUpdateUser<'_>`
 ```

-Here we get a clear message from Diesel indicating that we're trying to use this
+Here we get a clear message from Rust indicating that we're trying to use this
 struct without an implementation of `AsChangeset`.

 ## Associations